 Appointment Booking with Dr Duncan

 Please simply work through the steps on screen.
-Please note that even if you have previously seen Dr Alison Duncan, if this is your first visit to Integra, you need to tick ‘no’ with respect to Existing Patient.
+Please note that even if Dr Alison Duncan has been your dermatologist previously in Cayman, if this is your first visit to Integra, you need to tick ‘no’ with respect to Existing Patient.
 If you are using a smartphone, it helps to turn your screen sideways (landscape).
 Thank you.

 - General dermatology